 Analyze your network

-The ArcGIS Utility Network Management extension has an array of analysis and tracing tools to support a large variety of analytic workflows:
+The utility network provides an array of analysis and tracing tools to support a large variety of analytic workflows:

 - Perform inspection of the network in the aftermath of an event such as a severe storm.